 I have tons of posts and videos about Drafts.
 It is the most straightforward app to use and, at the same time, one of the most powerful.
 Every person who has an Apple device should have Drafts installed.

-I was a late adopter of generative AI, but I have really been blown away by how helpful ChatGPT is.
+I was a late adopter of generative AI, but I have really been blown away by how helpful LLMs are.
 I am not talking about having it do my job for me.
-What has been most helpful has been using ChatGPT to help me create little scripts and bits of code to improve my day-to-day experience on my computer, like this little AppleScript to maintain my tags in Things.
+What has been most helpful has been using Claude to help me create little scripts and bits of code to improve my day-to-day experience on my computer, like this little AppleScript to maintain my tags in Things.

-This script is something I knew was possible, but I never would have taken the time to learn how to do because the effort would not have been worth the result.
-But now, ChatGPT can whip something like this up in just a few minutes.
+This script is something I knew was possible, but I never would have taken the time to learn how to do it because the effort would not have been worth the result.
+But now, Claude can whip something like this up in just a few minutes.

 Productivity